markfarnan/go-canvas/README.md

 go-canvas takes an alternate approach to the current common methods for using canvas, allowing all drawing primitives to be done totaly with go code, without calling JS.

 ### standard syscall way
-In a standard WASM application for canvas, the go code must create a function that responds to `requestAnimationFrame` callbacks, and has to do complete rendering within that call.
-Also It to interacts with the canvas drawing primitives via the syscall/js functions and context switches,  i.e.
+In a standard WASM application for canvas, the go code must create a function that responds to `requestAnimationFrame` callbacks and renders the frame within that call.
+It interacts with the canvas drawing primitives via the syscall/js functions and context switches,  i.e.

 ```go
 laserCtx.Call("beginPath")
 laserCtx.Call("arc", gs.laserX, gs.laserY, gs.laserSize, 0, math.Pi*2, false)